Photographing Cards Like a Pro (Raw & Slab)

 • Straighten, crop, and leave a clean border.

-• Remove visible dust before shooting instead of cloning it out later.
+• Remove visible dust before shooting instead of cloning it out later — clean shots also feed more accurate reads if you use an AI scanner app for identification.

 • Export high-resolution JPG or PNG with reasonable file sizes.